MichaelMireku/PermaStore-Alpha/docs/README.md

 POST /upload
 ```

-Upload a file to the PermaStore network.
+Upload a file to the PermastoreIt network.

 **Request:**
 - Method: POST